Büchi's problem: Examples

 has trivial Büchi solutions of length 4, namely the one satisfying $x_n^2=(x_0+n)^2$ for n = 0, 1, 2, 3.
 In 1983, D. Hensley showed that there are infinitely many nontrivial Büchi sequences of length four.
-It is not known whether there exist any non-trivial Büchi sequence of length five (Indeed, Büchi asked originally the question only for M = 5.).
+It is not known whether there exist any non-trivial Büchi sequences of length five (Indeed, Büchi asked originally the question only for M = 5.).

 Original motivation

 A positive answer to Büchi's problem would imply, using the negative answer to Hilbert's tenth problem by Yuri Matiyasevich, that there is no algorithm to decide whether a system of diagonal quadratic forms with integer coefficients represents an integer tuple.
 Indeed, Büchi observed that squaring, therefore multiplication, would be existentially definable in the integers over the first-order language having two symbols of constant for 0 and 1, a symbol of function for the sum, and a symbol of relation P to express that an integer is a square.